ouspg/CryptoCourse/8.Quantum_computing/README.md

     * Are there any gaps and/or discrepancies between different cryptographic primitives?
     * (optional) How could the security of the cryptography be improved?
 4. References
     * Give a list of all the reference material that you have used.
-Please reference these also in the text so that we can see, where each bit of information has been collected.
+Please reference these also in the text so that we can see where each bit of information has been collected.

 > You can also make a separate PDF document, and upload it into your repository, if you want.
-Remember to reference for it.
+Remember to reference it.